goxanupopa/demo-mkdocs-material-prod/docs/index.md

 English version in development.
 There is no French version yet.

-[In the first part in this course](first-continous-deployment-project.md), you will learn how to deploy continuously a modern documentation website in HTTPS for free with netlify.
+[In the first part of this course](first-continous-deployment-project.md), you will learn how to deploy continuously a modern documentation website in HTTPS for free with netlify.

-[In the secund part](other-projects-with-static-site-generators.md), we will extend our knowledge with other projects.
+[In the secund part of this course](other-projects-with-static-site-generators.md), we will extend our knowledge with other projects.

 To maintain our site we will use **git**, **GitHub**, and **Atom Editor**.